qchenevier/MBA_memoire/doc/quotes.md

 **Chapter Eight: ExOs for Large Organizations**

 **Issues facing large organizations:** Most focus and attention is internal, not external.
 Emphasis tends to be on technologies with existing expertise; converging technologies or adjacencies tend to be ignored and breakthrough thinking is punished.
-Reliance on innovation from inside rather than outside.
+Reliance on innovation from inside rather than outside [@VanGeest2014].

 Transformation isn't easy, a big company is like a supertanker: it takes a long time to turn.
 There are many examples of big companies morphing: Nokia used to be a tire company, Samsung was once a trading company and Intel got its start in memory chips.
-GE, a company with a long and distinguished history, has repeatedly reinvented itself.
+GE, a company with a long and distinguished history, has repeatedly reinvented itself [@VanGeest2014].

 Four strategies for large organizations to deploy in an accelerating business world

-**Transform leadership.**
-- Education - Bring in outside sources to update your senior management
-- Board Management - Educate the board so that it is equipped to buy into the CEO's plan for radical change.
-In addition, track your board using OKRs
-- Implement Diversity - Break up bastions of old-line thinking and replace them with individuals and teams offering diversity in terms of experience and perspective.
-- Skills & Leadership - Keep diversity in mind when appointing to governance and advisory boards.
-Regularly take your senior leadership through a personal transformation program.
-Remove anyone who puts his or her own career ahead of the success of the enterprise.

-**Partner with, invest in or acquire ExOs.**
-Large companies must identify and track disruptive ExOs with the aim of observing, partnering with, investing in and/ or acquiring them.
-The real question then is not whether to acquire an ExO, but when to partner with
-A corporation should look to create an internal ExO when:
+**Partner with, invest in or acquire ExOs.** [@VanGeest2014] Large companies must identify and track disruptive ExOs with the aim of observing, partnering with, investing in and/ or acquiring them.
+The real question then is not whether to acquire an ExO, but when to partner with one, when to invest in one and when to acquire it.
+A corporation should look to create an internal ExO when [@VanGeest2014]:

+- An opportunity is one to two adjacencies away from the company's core business- perhaps a different business model, buyer, user or go-to market.
+- Urgency is low- there is still time until the market's inflection point.
+- The company is able to hire the necessary talent.

-Acquisition is usually the most appropriate path when a market is strategically o An opportunity is one to two adjacencies away from the company's core o Urgency is low- there is still time until the market's inflection point.
+Acquisition is usually the most appropriate path when a market is strategically imperative to "own" but you face the following obstacles [@VanGeest2014]:

-...... o The company is able to hire the necessary talent. imperative to "own" but you face the following obstacles: business- perhaps a different business model, buyer, user or go-to market. o It is difficult to hire the right talent. o The market inflection point is upon you. o The opportunity is too far removed (3 + adjacencies) from the corporation's prevailing model. o It is difficult to hire the right talent.
+- It is difficult to hire the right talent.
+- The market inflection point is upon you.
+- The opportunity is too far removed (3 + adjacencies) from the corporation's prevailing model.

+**Disrupt[ X].** [@VanGeest2014]
-3. Disrupt[ X]. third strategy is  ...... to leverage disruptive technologies themselves  ...... this is a lot harder than it looks, given that the organizational structures of established companies exist to suppress disruptive influences.
+Third strategy is to leverage disruptive technologies themselves: this is a lot harder than it looks, given that the organizational structures of established companies exist to suppress disruptive influences [@VanGeest2014].

-Move  ...... change-makers in your enterprise to the edges of the organization and unleash them as ExOs to disrupt other markets.
+Move change-makers in your enterprise to the edges of the organization and unleash them as ExOs to disrupt other markets [@VanGeest2014].

-Hire both internal and external Black Ops teams and have them Start an internal accelerating technologies lab, leveraging core competencies and aiming establish startups with a combined goal of defeating one another and disrupting the mother ship.
+Hire both internal and external Black Ops teams and have them establish startups with a combined goal of defeating one another and disrupting the mother ship [@VanGeest2014].

+Start an internal accelerating technologies lab, leveraging core competencies and aiming for moonshot innovations at a budget price [@VanGeest2014].

 Partner with Accelerators, Incubators and Hackerspaces.
-Find an incubator or an for moonshot innovations at a budget price. accelerator that is a good fit for your organization.
+Find an incubator or an accelerator that is a good fit for your organization [@VanGeest2014].

-Chapter Ten: The Exponential Executive
+**Chapter Ten: The Exponential Executive**
-The ExO concept- the new organizing principle for the information age- is just a few years
-C-Level executives are going to find themselves under enormous pressure to either "go old and thus still evolving into its final form. exponential" or deal with the threat presented by new, exponential competitors.
+The ExO concept, the new organizing principle for the information age, is just a few years old and thus still evolving into its final form.
+C-Level executives are going to find themselves under enormous pressure to either "go exponential" or deal with the threat presented by new, exponential competitors.
+This chapter answers the following questions [@VanGeest2014]:

-This chapter answers the following questions: o Which technologies will have the most impact on the C-Suite? o What new organizational developments must an Exponential Executive track and be o What questions and issues will the ExO Executive face in the next five to ten years as ready for? a result of this collective and accelerating change?
+- Which technologies will have the most impact on the C-Suite?
+- What new organizational developments must an Exponential Executive track and be ready for?
+- What questions and issues will the ExO Executive face in the next five to ten years as a result of this collective and accelerating change?

-[TODO: extratc quotes from last part of the book on the digital CxO: consulting]
+[TODO: extract quotes from last part of the book on the digital CxO: consulting]

 #### LEAD Enterprise Value Map [@LEADingPractice]